 As can be seen above,

-Electrons in Anti Bonding Molecular Orbital = 4
+Electrons in Anti-Bonding Molecular Orbital = 4

 Electrons in Bonding Molecular Orbital = 10

-On apply the formula,
+On applying the formula,

 Hence proved that the Bond Order of CO molecule is 3